 Career Outlook for Nurses in Nebraska

-There are thousands of registered nurses, nurse practitioners, nurse midwives, and advanced practice nurses in Nebraska.
-An online nursing degree prepares students for all of these in-demand careers in the state and nationwide.
-Nebraska has numerous medical facilities where nurses can pursue careers at all levels.
-Nursing professionals in Nebraska can find gainful employment in the state’s urban centers and rural clinics.
-The BLS projects a 15% increase in job opportunities for RNs between 2016 and 2026.
+There are thousands of registered nurses, nurse practitioners, nurse midwives, and advanced practice nurses in Nebraska, and BLS projects employment for RNs to increase 15% from 2016-2026.
+An online nursing degree prepares students for all these positions.
+Nurses can pursue careers at all levels at Nebraska's numerous medical facilities.
+Many nursing professionals in Nebraska work in urban centers or rural clinics.

-Pay is lucrative for these positions On average , RNs in Nebraska earn an hourly wage of $29.02 and an annual salary of $60,370.
+According to the BLS, RNs in Nebraska earn an hourly wage of $29.91 and an annual salary of $62,210.
 Job outlook is also excellent for specialized nurses.
-Nurse anesthetists , for example, will see a 31% rise in job opportunities between 2016 and 2026.
-These professionals earn an annual mean wage of $179,410 in the state of Nebraska.
-Specialized nursing professions require a graduate degree in nursing, which can be earned from one of the online MSN programs in Nebraska.
+For example, the BLS projects employment for nurse anesthetists to increase 31% from 2016-2026.
+In Nebraska, these professionals earn an average annual salary $186,250.
+Specialized nursing professions require a graduate degree in nursing, which students can earn through one of the online MSN programs in Nebraska.

 Biggest Hospitals in Nebraska

-An online nursing degree requires an internship or clinical series, which can be completed at one of Nebraska's hospitals.
-Many hospitals and healthcare organizations have partnerships with nursing schools in the state of Nebraska.
+Students pursuing an online nursing degree must complete an internship or clinical series, often at one of Nebraska's hospitals.
+Many hospitals and healthcare organizations maintain partnerships with nursing schools in the state.
 For example, Catholic Health Initiatives (CHI), a nonprofit health system, works closely with Creighton University.
-CHI Health facilities are located in major cities like Omaha, Lincoln, and Kearney as well as smaller towns.
+CHI Health facilities are located in major cities including Omaha, Lincoln, and Kearney and in smaller towns.
 Omaha is home to the University of Nebraska Medical Center and Nebraska Methodist Hospital.
-There are also numerous county hospitals in Nebraska that always need additional nurses.
+Additionally, numerous county hospitals in Nebraska hire nurses.

 - CHI Health Creighton University Medical Center Bergan Mercy: CHI Creighton University Medical Center offers cancer, women's health, chest pain, cardiovascular, and maternity services.
 The medical center cares for uninsured and insured patients and participates in community health initiatives.
-The CHI hospital network employs over 12,000 workers.
+The CHI hospital network employs more than 12,000 workers.

-- University of Nebraska Medical Center: UNMC employs over 5,000 workers and serves 3,700 students.
+- University of Nebraska Medical Center: UNMC employs more than 5,000 workers and serves 3,700 students.
 UNMC is home to a cancer and disease research center, an eye institute, and colleges of nursing, public health, medicine, pharmacy, and dentistry.

 Additional Nursing Resources in Nebraska

-The Nebraska Nursing Association brings together nursing professionals from around the state to promote health, wellness, and patient advocacy.
-They also advocate for nurses statewide and nationally.
-Members can take advantage of continuing education opportunities, awards and scholarships, and the annual NNA conference.
+- NEBRASKA NURSING ASSOCIATION: The Nebraska Nursing Association unites nursing professionals from around the state to promote health, wellness, and patient advocacy.
+The organization advocates for nurses statewide and nationally.
+Members have access to continuing education opportunities, awards and scholarships, and the annual NNA conference.

-The Nebraska State Student Nurses Association keeps students informed about the latest nursing news.
-The association attends Nebraska Board of Nursing meetings in Omaha.
-They are affiliated with the National Student Nurses Association.
+- NEBRASKA STATE STUDENT NURSES ASSOCIATION: The Nebraska State Student Nurses Association keeps students informed about the latest nursing news.
+The association attends Nebraska Board of Nursing meetings in Omaha and is affiliated with the National Student Nurses Association.

-The Nebraska Organization of Nurse Leaders is linked to the American Organization of Nurse Executives and the Nebraska Hospital Association.
+- NEBRASKA ORGANIZATION OF NURSE LEADERS: The Nebraska Organization of Nurse Leaders is affiliated with the American Organization of Nurse Executives and the Nebraska Hospital Association.
 The organization advocates for nurse administrators and executives, promotes education programs, supports research, and provides information to nursing professionals.

-Most hospitals in Nebraska are members of the Nebraska Hospital Association, which promotes leadership, advocacy, and resources for hospital employees, patients, and communities.
-They also disseminate health news and resources for Nebraskans.
+- NEBRASKA HOSPITAL ASSOCIATION: Most hospitals in Nebraska are members of the Nebraska Hospital Association, which promotes leadership, advocacy, and resources for hospital employees, patients, and communities.
+The organization also disseminates health news and resources for state residents.

 Accredited Online Nursing Programs in Nebraska

 There are several types of accredited online nursing programs in Nebraska.
-Associate degrees in nursing ( ADN programs) are the minimum requirement to earn a nursing license.
-However, no school in Nebraska currently offers online ADN programs.
-Online bachelor's degrees in nursing (BSN programs) in Nebraska prepare students to become registered nurses (RNs).
-There are also many online RN to BSN programs in Nebraska for licensed nurses that wish to earn a BSN.
-Online master's degrees in nursing (MSN programs) and online doctoral degrees in nursing (DNP programs) are available to nurses seeking to advance their careers, especially in the field of education.
+An associate degree in nursing is the minimum requirement to earn a nursing license.
+However, no school in Nebraska currently offers an online ADN program.
+Online bachelor's degrees in nursing prepare students to become registered nurses.
+Licensed nurses can pursue a bachelor's through an online RN-to-BSN program.
+Online master's degrees in nursing and online doctoral degrees in nursing can help nurses advance their careers, especially in the field of education.